 Between dealing with long lines at security and teeny tiny bags to squeeze needed liquids into carry-on luggage, air travel can be a major pain.
 Add in weather-related delays, overbooking, and the recent announcement that American Airlines is cancelling thousands of holiday flights – tempers can flare easily.

 Many consumers linger under the impression that purchasing a plane ticket grants them certain rights.
 While this is certainly true, airlines have a great deal of leeway when it comes to removing troublesome, or just plain unlucky, passengers from flights.
-Here’s what you should know when it comes to your rights when flying a commercial airline.
+Here’s what you should know when it comes to your legal rights when flying a commercial airline.

 Your Rights If Your Flight Is Overbooked